kaifczxc-lab/Serenade-Language/README.md

 VS Code Extension Search for "Serenade Language" in the Visual Studio Marketplace

-Manual Install Clone the latest compiler build directly from GitHub
+Or Install from Github Page!

 # ◈ Documentation
 Explore the core principles and internal architecture in our official guide: